 Consent can be given by a remaining third party with common authority after an objecting party has been removed by the police for good cause.
 The U.S. Supreme Court ruled in Fernandez v.
-California U.S.\[134S.Ct.
-1126,1136] (2014) that even if an objection was made by one spouse or one half of an unmarried couple, the consent given by the other half overrides the objection if the following circumstances existed.
+California, 571 U.S. 292 (2014), that even if an objection was made by one spouse or one half of an unmarried couple, the consent given by the other half overrides the objection if the following circumstances existed.
 First, the consent was given after the officers had removed the objecting spouse from the premises and secondly, they had good cause to remove him.
+Police may not unlawfully detain a person to prevent the person from objecting to a co-tenant's provision of consent.
+See State v.
+Coles, 218 N.J.
+322, 339-340, 95 A.3d 136, 146 (2014).